Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 Therapy, specifically cognitive behavioral therapy for insomnia (CBT-I), is the leading treatment for insomnia symptoms, but you can also implement key lifestyle changes to sleep better.
 The following are some evidence-based strategies that may help relieve your insomnia.

-You may find that it helps to meditate before you go to sleep to clear your mind and remove thoughts keeping you awake.
-One study found that older adults experienced less fatigue and insomnia symptoms after completing six mindfulness sessions.
+You may find that it helps to meditate before you go to sleep to clear your mind and let go of thoughts keeping you awake.
+One study suggests that older adult participants experienced less severe fatigue and insomnia symptoms after completing six mindfulness sessions.

 You may find that it helps to exercise in the morning or afternoon to help your body be prepared to rest at night.
-Regular exercise can help you fall asleep and stay asleep.
+Exercise can reduce stress and anxiety, which are often significant contributors to trouble sleeping.
+Regular exercise may help you fall asleep and stay asleep.
 However, it may be best to avoid too much activity in the evening, as it can stimulate your body and keep you awake.

-If you’re not ready to eliminate caffeine, consider lessening your daily intake and setting a cut-off time each day, ideally early in the afternoon.
+Caffeine can impact sleeping patterns.
+If you’re not ready to eliminate caffeine, you might consider lessening your daily intake and setting a cut-off time each day, ideally early in the afternoon.

 Create an environment conducive to sleep

-The ideal sleep environment usually consists of comfortable bed, a dark room, and a cool temperature.
-You may need to make changes to create this environment in your bedroom, such as removing the TV or investing in blackout curtains and a fan.
+The ideal sleep environment usually consists of a comfortable bed, a dark room, and a cool temperature.
+You may need to make changes to create this environment in your bedroom, such as removing the TV or investing in blackout curtains and a fan

 Shape your sleep associations